AndreaCrotti/meta-programming-talk/meta.rst

 ..
 In this case above here '* becomes a symbol, and 'sin as well
 .. while the other values are just parsed as numbers as they are

+..
+When all the functions are infix it is much easier

 Lisp Evaluation
 ===============